issactoast/EnBlog/content/talk/ARCtelematics.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = "headers/cteproject_wide.png"
+image = "headers/lonlatacc.png"
-caption = "Asymptotic Indep. of the Two terms"
+caption = "The calibrated longitudinal and lateral acceleration."

 +++